ZacharyJAlonzo/Roguelike/README.md

 Player movement functions with the arrow keys.
 Currently, 9 tiles are available to move through. a 3x3 grid.

+AI pathfinding is currently implemented.
+AI follows the player around if it player steps within sight.
-AI will be added in the next update.
-Sightlines and pathfinding will be implemented.
+Attack system and health will be added next update.